MakerBay/Coral_Reef_Mapping_Drone/README.md

 ## Step 3: Show-Up

-The third step is to join our next meeting either in person or online.
+The third and final step is to join our next meeting either in person or on the world wide web!

 **3 PM - MakerBay - Every Saturday**